 How We Teach the Components of Writing at Syllables Learning Center

 Writing issues are always a result of a deficit in a prerequisite skill area.
 Once we identify the issues behind your child’s writing difficulties we can help them overcome their obstacles through targeted skill and strategy instruction.
-We tutor typical learners as well as students with dyslexia, ADD/ADHD, working memory deficits, and other learning disabilities.
+We tutor typical learners as well as students with dyslexia, ADHD, working memory deficits, and other learning disabilities.

 Syllables Learning Center’s writing tutoring gives students the tools they need to answer the following questions when they write: